 We sometimes like to think of ZIP codes and ZCTA's as more or less the same thing, the only difference being that ZCTA's are "rounded off" to census blocks while real ZIP codes are not.
 That is more or less true when talking about standard residential ZIP codes.
 But there are others; ZIP codes that are neither "standard" nor residential.
 The ZIP code for Reader"s Digest, for the North Pole (Santa Claus), for the University of Missouri, for Camp Pendleton, for Google headquarters, etc.

-These are the special (aka "special", "unique", etc.) ZIP codes that are important to the post office and to the entities that use them to receive their mail.
-But they do are not spatial areas (they are points in most cases) and people do not live in them.
-Take ZIP 65211, for example.
-This code is assigned to the University of Missouri in Columbia, MO.
+These are the special (aka "point", "unique", etc.) ZIP codes that are important to the post office and to the entities that use them to receive their mail.
+But they are not spatial areas (they are points in most cases) and people do not live in them.
+The ZIP code 65211, for example, is assigned to the University of Missouri in Columbia, MO.
 If you want to send me a package here at my office it will be expedited if you use the 65211 ZIP code.

-You can also used ZIP 65201 and the folks at the post office will know to put it in the 65211 cubbyhole because they just know where it is.
+But you can also use ZIP 65201 and the folks at the post office will know to put it in the 65211 cubbyhole because they just know where it is.
 If there were no 65211 then 65201 is the residential ZIP code where the campus is located so that it is what would be used.

 A new dataset stored in our public archive provides a crosswalk between all (or at least mostly all) current ZIP codes and the ZCTA's to which they correspond.
 For standard residential ZIP codes it's simple; they are the same codes.
 For ZIP code 65211 the ZCTA is 65201.
 You can either access the original downloaded csv file or you can use Dexter to access the converted dataset (zip_2_zcta15) .

 We created an alternate version of these data in the form of a SAS format module (that lets us do easy table lookups within SAS data steps, which is